 Lytham is a traditional coastal town which is truly one of the gems of the North West.
 With its Promenade and Green, spectacular gardens, stylish restaurants, and a unique collection of speciality outlets and boutique shops, Lytham really has something on offer all year round.

-Lytham’s landmark historic windmill, located on the Green is just a glimpse of the town’s heritage, which lies within Lytham.
+Lytham’s landmark historic windmill, located on the Green (where there is free wi-fi) is just a glimpse of the town’s heritage, which lies within Lytham.
 This signature building now holds a wonderfully illustrated exhibition of the town’s history as well as being home to a tourist information desk (seasonal).

 Built between 1752 and 1764, ‘the finest Georgian house in Lancashire’ – the Grade One Lytham Hall can be found a short distance from the town centre.
 There’s seventy eight acres of mature grounds surrounding the Hall, a busy events calendar and also a very popular tea room.